transentis/bptk_py/README.md

 numpy |Linear interpolation and required by pandas | 1.15.0 jupyter lab extension for jupyter-widgets |Use ipywidgets in jupyter lab | 0.36.1

+## Limitations

+Currently the BPTK_Py framework is geared towards our own need and has a number of limitations - we are happy to extend the framewor.
+Please let us know what you need so that we can prioritize our activities.

+Here are the known limitations:

+* Currently the simulator only supports the Euler method, Runge-Kutta Integration is not supported.
+* The SD model transpiler only supports stocks, flows/biflows and converters.
+The other modeling elements provided by Stella (such as ovens and conveyors) are not supported.

+* The SD model transpiler currently only supports the following builtin functions: ``size, stddev, sum, mean, rank, previous, abs, max, min, int, sin, cos, round, savediv, if, delay, init, normal, random, pulse, step``

 ## Using the Framework in Python